We have received the sad news that Jean-Paul Cayon, the third generation president of French crane and haulage group Groupe Cayon, has died.

 Georges Cayon junior - Jean Paul's father - relaunched the transport business in 1955, and became involved with cranes and lifting in 1965, around the same time as the company began offering heavy haulage services.

-The Cayon group is still based in the town of Chalon-sur-Saône and now offers a wide range of transport, industrial moving, handling and lift services from eight locations, with over 25 cranes - with capacities from 35 to 400 tonnes, along with aerial work platforms and transport - within a total fleet over 1,450 units with 700 employees.
+The Cayon group is still based in Chalon-sur-Saône and offers a wide range of transport, industrial moving, handling and lift services from eight locations, with more than 25 cranes - with capacities from 35 to 400 tonnes - along with aerial work platforms and transport within a total fleet over 1,450 units with 700 employees.

 Jean-Paul with a rally car